Western culture: Religion

 The native religions of Europe were polytheistic but not homogenous – however, they were similar insofar as they were predominantly Indo-European in origin.
 Roman religion was similar to but not the same as Hellenic religion – likewise for indigenous Germanic polytheism, Celtic polytheism and Slavic polytheism.
 Before this time many Europeans from the north, especially Scandinavians, remained polytheistic, though southern Europe was predominantly Christian from the 5th century onwards.

-Western culture at some level is influenced by the Judeo-Christian-Islamic and Greco-Roman traditions.
+Western culture at a fundamental level is influenced by the Judeo-Christian and Greco-Roman traditions.
 These cultures had a number of similarities, such as a common emphasis on the individual, but they also embody fundamentally conflicting worldviews.
 For example, in Judaism and Christianity, God is the ultimate authority, while Greco-Roman tradition considers the ultimate authority to be reason.
 Christian attempts to reconcile these frameworks were responsible for the preservation of Greek philosophy.
 Historically, Europe has been the center and cradle of Christian civilization.

 According to a survey by Pew Research Center from 2011, Christianity remains the dominant religion in the Western world where 70–84% are Christians, According to this survey, 76% of Europeans described themselves as Christians, and about 86% of the Americas' population identified themselves as Christians, (90% in Latin America and 77% in North America).
 73% in Oceania self-identify as Christian, and 76% in South Africa are Christian.

-2012 Eurobarometer polls about religiosity in the European Union in 2012 found that Christianity was the largest religion in the European Union, accounting for 72% of the EU population.
-Catholics are the largest Christian group, accounting for 48% of the EU citizens, while Protestants make up 12%, Eastern Orthodox make up 8% and other Christians make up 4%.
-Non-believers/Agnostics account for 16%, atheists account for 7%, and Muslims account for 2%.
+Eurobarometer polls about religiosity in the European Union in 2012 found that Christianity was the largest religion in the European Union, accounting for 72% of the population.
+Catholics are the largest Christian group, accounting for 48%, while Protestants make up 12%, Eastern Orthodox make up 8% and other Christians make up 4% of the population respectively.
+In addition, Non-believers/Agnostics account for 16%, atheists account for 7%, and Muslims account for 2% of the population respectively.
+According to Scholars, in 2017, Europe's population was 77.8% Christian (up from 74.9% 1970), these changes were largely largely ascribed to the collapse of Communism and switching to Christianity in the former Soviet Union and Eastern Bloc countries.

-At the same there has been an increase in the share of agnostic or atheist residents in Europe; these made up about 18% of the European population in 2012.
-In particular, over half of the populations of the Czech Republic (79% of the population was agnostic, atheist or irreligious), the United Kingdom (52%), Germany (25–33%), France (30–35%) and the Netherlands (39–44%) are agnostic or atheist.
+At the same time, there has been an increase in the share of agnostic or atheist residents in Europe that accounted for 18% of the European population in 2012.
+In particular, over half of the population of the Czech Republic (79%) was agnostic, atheist or irreligious, compared to the United Kingdom (52%), Germany (25–33%), France (30–35%) and the Netherlands (39–44%).

 As in other areas, the Jewish diaspora and Judaism exist in the Western world.

 There are also small but increasing numbers of people across the Western world who seek to revive the indigenous religions of their European ancestors; such groups include Germanic, Roman, Hellenic, Celtic, Slavic, and polytheistic reconstructionist movements.
 Likewise, Wicca, New Age spirituality and other neo-pagan belief systems enjoy notable minority support in Western states.